 Get them moving

 Sports are also a great way to burn off some excess energy, which can help your child’s sleep improve.
-Keep in mind that some sports are better for ADHD than others.
+Keep in mind that some sports are better for this than others.
 If the activity has a lot of idle time (like waiting to take turns), it might be less effective than an activity with constant motion.

 Help your child eat right